-Our new e-Learning course provides a simple solution to ensure all staff have access to a quality introduction to race equality.
+Our e-Learning course provides a solution to ensure all staff have access to a quality introduction to race equality.
 Based on a programme designed for the University of Surrey, this tailorable course is aimed at all staff within an institution and complements our other support in the area of tackling racism and race inequalities.

 The course is more challenging and provocative than other offers and sets out race equality in the higher education context.

 The course is available to purchase on an institutional licence.
 To find out the cost to implement the e-Learning course across your institution complete the form below and one of our team will be in touch to discuss your requirements.

 Find out more

 Complete the form by clicking below and we will send you further information and a member of our team will be in touch to discuss this with you further.

 Through purchasing this e-Learning course for your institution, you will:

 - support your institution's work towards race equality

 - help all staff members think about how to start tackling race inequality in their role

 - challenge and provoke staff to support changes in behaviour